bacpop/sparrowhawk/README.md

 ### sparrowhawk?

-Sparrowhawk becomes the archmage of Earthsea.
-The sparrowhawk (*Accipiter nisus*) is a bird of prey native to Europe (and the island of Gont).
+Sparrowhawk was at one time the archmage of Earthsea.
+Also, the sparrowhawk (*Accipiter nisus*) is a bird of prey native to Europe (and the island of Gont).